Crowne Plaza Hotel Times Square Manhattan

 At a glance: Sometimes tweaking a hotel brand works.
 This 48-story tower opened as the Holiday Inn Crowne Plaza in 1989, a modest hotel with upscale aspirations, just like its double-branded name.

-Fast-forward to 2012.
-The chain, an Intercontinental link, is now the Crowne Plaza, and this glass high rise, which looks like a juke box on steroids, was among the company’s first to undergo an extreme makeover between 2008 and 2009.
+Fast-forward to 2013.
+The chain, an Intercontinental link, is now the Crowne Plaza, and this glass high rise, which looks like a juke box on steroids, was among the company’s first to undergo an extreme makeover in 2009.

 The lobby isn’t serene; the bar’s decibel level leaps off the charts, and giant candies zoom in your face when you look out the window (the M & M store’s gigantic video screens are directly across the street).
 But hey, it’s Times Square.